z3ugma/webparts-librepcb/README.md

 # WebParts for LibrePCB

-A search tool that finds datasheets, footprints, and schematics across different web EDA vendors and imports them into LibrePCB libraries
+A component search and library management tool for LibrePCB.
+WebParts helps you find datasheets, footprints, and symbols from online vendors, then guides you through a review process to import them cleanly into your local LibrePCB libraries.

 # Project Goals

-The overall project goal is that a Web based library > search > copy to local > review footprints/schematics can be "the Library" workflow that solves a lot of the commentary about not enough components being available in the standard libraries of LibrePCB

-Serve as a companion to LibrePCB to make finding parts easier.
+The primary goal of this project is to solve a common challenge for LibrePCB users: the difficulty of finding and importing reliable component data.
+By providing a streamlined workflow to search, review, and manage library parts, WebParts aims to make the process of building a personal or team library significantly easier.

 In LibrePCB's forums and in GitHub issues, the opinion seems to be that there's no easy, automatic way to get a reliable online parts catalog.
 Library conversion is hard, and professional PCB designers already usually have to review online-sourced footprints.
 Compounding the issue is that different EDAs and PCB design softwares follow different conventions for how they label things in a schematic.

-# Vision
+- **Simplify Part Discovery:** Serve as a companion to LibrePCB to make finding parts easier, searching across multiple online vendors.
+- **Bridge the Gap:** Convert schematic symbols, footprints, and 3D models from various vendor formats into the native LibrePCB format.
+- **Ensure Quality:** Provide a dedicated review workflow to validate and approve new library elements before they are committed, inspired by professional PCB design practices.

+# Vision: The Library and Search Workflow

 A PySide6 and Qt6 user interface written in Python and packaged as a single .exe/binary that searches online for electronic components and finds schematics, footprints, 3D models and datasheets.